 Theodor was born in Hong Kong, raised in the Swiss mountains, and has lived in the UK since 2009.
 When not performing with his fellow Cardinals or in his position as No. 3 Violin II with English National Ballet, he can be found touring Europe and the Middle East with United Strings of Europe and working with some of the UK's finest orchestras — including the Royal Philharmonic, the Royal Liverpool Philharmonic, Royal Northern Sinfonia, Welsh National Opera, and the City of Birmingham Symphony.
 He's been featured as a soloist with the Ensemble Eroica, the Cambridge University Symphony Orchestra, and the Silk Street Sinfonia, and in 2015 founded the Ansermet Ensemble — a chamber group dedicated to musical education and championing the works of young contemporary composers.
 Theodor is also an experienced teacher and collaborates regularly with the Hertfordshire Chamber Orchestra (since 2013) as Principal Guest Leader and Strings Coach, as well as leading educational workshops for children in Switzerland.
-He performs on an 1801 Viennese violin by Andreas Carolus Leeb.
+He performs on an 1865 Italian violin by Giuseppe Baldantoni.

 Alma Mater: Cambridge University / Royal Academy of Music, London

 Fun facts: Is quite good with a bow and arrow / Has a sailing & scuba diving license

 More info at www.theodorkung.com